 Moreover, fewer clicks mean customers have less confusion about their shopping decisions, which means that they do not have enough time to change their minds.

-Besides providing online buyers a more straightforward buying process, Social Commerce also provides an impressive way to collect customer feedback.
+Besides providing online buyers with a more straightforward buying process, social commerce also provides an impressive way to collect customer feedback.
 When your products are displayed on social media, they will be reviewed and discussed by the world.
 Your customers will leave their feedback to tell you what they do not like and what they like directly.
 From their responses, you can form your product development decisions.

-Moreover, Social Commerce provides you transparent data of your customers, gives you the chance to chat with them individually, via comments or messages, to improve customer service and experience.
+Moreover, social commerce provides you with transparent data about your customers and gives you the chance to chat with them individually, via comments or messages, to improve customer service and experience.

-Different from purchasing from the businesses’ websites, Social Commerce is much more interactive.
-The most robust feature of Social Commerce is two-way communication, which strengthens your brand by connecting with your audiences.
+Different from purchasing from businesses’ websites, social commerce is much more interactive.
+The most robust feature of social commerce is two-way communication, which strengthens your brand by connecting with your audiences.
 It gives the customers a chance to engage directly with businesses and use social media platforms as an effective and personalized customer assistance channel.

-So far, several social media platforms have tested and implemented Social Commerce.
+So far, several social media platforms have tested and implemented social commerce.
 However, not every channel has done this perfectly.
-Let’s look at the best platforms with Social Commerce features – Facebook, Instagram, and platforms with beta versions – Pinterest, Snapchat.
+Let’s look at the best platforms with social commerce features – Facebook, Instagram, or TikTok and platforms with beta versions – Pinterest, and Snapchat.

-Apart from Marketplace that users can upload their local products, Facebook launched a Social Commerce tool of Facebook named Facebook Shops.
+Apart from Marketplace where users can upload their local products, Facebook launched a social commerce tool of Facebook named Facebook Shops.
 This feature is totally customizable and free to set up within Facebook business profiles.

-Another platform that is fitted to Social Commerce is Instagram.
-Instagram has “Shops” that allow businesses to customize their storefronts to display products with custom details.
+Another platform that is fitted to social commerce is Instagram.
+Instagram has Shops that allow businesses to customize their storefronts to display products with custom details.
 If you already have Facebook Shop, Instagram shopping is connected directly.
-To build a shop, businesses must link their Instagram account to the Facebook profile.
-Once that’s done, they can start upload products.
+To build a shop, businesses must link their Instagram account to their Facebook profile.
+Once that’s done, they can start uploading products.

 One thing to note is that Instagram Shops is only suitable for companies with physical products, not services.